Difference between Centerfire and Rimfire Rifles

 Centerfire cartridges are made of thicker metal which is considered more dependable for military applications because of its durability in rugged environments.
 It is also safer because a centerfire cartridge is less likely to get accidentally triggered by impact when dropped.
 The base of a centerfire cartridge can withstand greater pressure, allowing a bullet more velocity and power.
 The separation of the primer from the cartridge means stronger brass casings can be made and more powder can be added for larger, longer-ranged, and more powerful projectiles.
 Casings from centerfire ammunition can be reloaded after firing simply because the casing is left intact after firing.

 In rimfire rifles, priming compound is applied and spun into the rim of the cartridge casing, thus making the primer not readily visible.
+These cartridges feature an older design that was first developed in 1845.
 The firing pin of the rifle hits and crushes the rim of the cartridge’s base, which consequently ignites the primer on one side of the cartridge.
 This action may result in an uneven powder burn.
 The rim of the cartridge is basically a larger percussion cap, while the cartridge casing holds the propellant powder and the actual projectile.
 When the rim of the cartridge is struck and the projectile is fired, the base is deformed by the impact of the firing pin.
 This leaves the cartridges no longer usable.

 Rimfire cartridges are manufactured with thin casings to allow the firing pin to easily crush the rim.
 The low pressures required in manufacturing rimfire cartridges means lighter and affordable, rimfire rifles and inexpensive cartridges.